How network effects disrupt the liberal elite world of mass media

 In any case, it’s a fascinating talk.
 Well worth the time of mass media folks trying to understand why they’re no longer the center of the universe.

-One Response to “How network effects disrupt the liberal elite world of mass media”
+One thought on “How network effects disrupt the liberal elite world of mass media”